-Parents need to know that Sega Genesis Classics is a compilation of more than fifty video games originally released on the Sega Genesis console, which is collected for and available on the PlayStation 4, Xbox One, and Windows-based PCs.
-The games run the spectrum from casual puzzle games like Columns and arcade beat 'em ups like Streets of Rage to role-playing fantasies like Phantasy Star and fan favorite franchises like Sonic the Hedgehog.
-Age appropriate content is dependent on the individual games, with some being very kid-friendly for all ages and others having some mild content issues that might not be considered appropriate for young gamers, such as characters that wear loincloths or bikini outfits.
-Other games with hack and slash gameplay may show blood, but the pixelated visuals limits the impact of the violence.
+Parents need to know that Sega Genesis Classics is a compilation of more than 50 video games originally released on the Sega Genesis console; it's available for the PlayStation 4, Xbox One, and Windows-based PCs.
+The titles run the spectrum from casual puzzle games like Columns and arcade beat 'em ups like Streets of Rage to role-playing fantasies like Phantasy Star and fan-favorite franchises like Sonic the Hedgehog.
+Age-appropriateness varies by game; some are very kid-friendly, while others have mild content issues that might not be considered appropriate for young gamers -- such as characters who wear loincloths or bikiniss.
+Other games with hack 'n' slash gameplay may show blood, but the pixelated visuals affects the impact of the violence.

 What's it about?

-SEGA GENESIS CLASSICS revisits this "golden" era of gaming by collecting more than fifty epic titles from the history of the Genesis timeline.
+SEGA GENESIS CLASSICS revisits this "golden" era of gaming by collecting more than 50 epic titles from the history of the Genesis timeline.
 Back in the heyday of the 16-bit console wars, the Sega Genesis was a "shining force" for gaming, letting players live out their fantasies as everything from werewolves and ninjas to alien rappers and comic book heroes.
 It even saw the debut of a certain blue hedgehog with a penchant for speed.
-Each game has been faithfully recreated, with a few new tricks such as online multiplayer, achievement and trophy support, mirror modes, rewind, and save game capabilities.
+Each game has been faithfully recreated here, with a few new tricks such as online multiplayer mode, achievement and trophy support, mirror modes, rewind, and save-game capabilities.

 Is it any good?

-It's hard to believe it in this era of 4k graphics and virtual reality, but there was a time when 16-bit images were king, and gamers milked all kinds of fun out of every available pixel.
-Players can revisit that period in gaming history with Sega Genesis Classics, a collection of more than fifty titles from the heyday of the Sega Genesis console.
-Of course, as with any collection, fans are going to have heated opinions on which games are included and omitted.
-Even so, you've got to give credit to Sega for including a huge range of themes and genres.
+It may hard to believe in this era of 4k graphics and virtual reality, but there was a time when 16-bit images were king, and gamers milked all kinds of fun out of every available pixel.
+Players can revisit that period in gaming history with Sega Genesis Classics, a collection of more than 50 titles from the heyday of the Sega Genesis console.
+Of course, as with any collection, fans are going to have heated opinions about which games are here and which aren't.
+But you've got to give credit to Sega for including a huge range of themes and genres.
 There really is something here for just about everyone.
-In fact, there might even some fans of Wonder Boy out there.

-Each game remains faithful to its original presentation, though it's the added little extra that make the collection shine.
-Things like the save status and rewind functions encourage players to try out different strategies without fear of a dreaded "Game Over".
-Meanwhile, options like the Mirror Mode take the familiarity of some classic experiences and switch things up, offering a fresh new feeling that relies on more than muscle memory.
-While it would have been nice to toss in some extra trivia or commentary on the games to appeal to fans, this still feels like a real love letter to the retro games and gamers that ultimately paved the way for the modern gaming hits of today.
+Each game stays faithful to its original presentation, though it's the added little extras that make the collection shine.
+Things like the save status and rewind functions encourage players to try out different strategies without fear of a dreaded "Game Over."
+Meanwhile, options like Mirror Mode take the familiarity of some classic experiences and switch things up, offering a fresh new feeling that relies on more than muscle memory.
+While it would have been nice to toss in some extra trivia or commentary to appeal to fans, this still feels like a real love letter to the retro games that ultimately paved the way for modern gaming hits.